 4. Assess how the patient copes with everyday stressors.

-Through conversation, assess hobbies, support systems, or beliefs that assist the patient in coping with everyday stress such as exercise, crafting, religion, music, etc.
+Ask the patient if they have any hobbies, support systems, or beliefs that assist the patient in coping with everyday stress.
+Common activities that can assist with stress reduction include exercise, crafting, religion, music or time with loved ones.

 5. Assess the patient’s support system and available resources.